Constraining Cosmology from Modeling Strong Gravitational Lenses on Multiple GPU Nodes

 Physics

 Strong gravitational lenses are very rare occurrences and are a powerful tool in studying dark matter and dark energy, two mysterious entities that together account for 95% of the energy in the universe.
-The strong lensing team works on a range of projects with state-of-the-art computation/ML/AI techniques.
-We have found ~5000 strong gravitational lenses in a large imaging survey, the DESI Legacy Surveys (covering the entire extragalactic sky, http://legacysurvey.org/), using three of the best neural network architectures.
-We have increased the number of known lenses by an order of magnitude!
-Our Hubble Space Telescope program provides images with exquisite details about these systems.
+The strong lensing team works on a range of projects with cutting-edge AI/ML techniques.
+We have found ~12,000 strong lenses in the DESI imaging (covering the entire extragalactic sky, http://legacysurvey.org/) and spectroscopic (https://www.desi.lbl.gov/) surveys, using four of the best neural network architectures and other techniques.
+We have increased the number of known lenses by two orders of magnitude!
+Our Hubble Space Telescope programs (6 of them!) provide exquisite images for these systems.
 This allows us to construct detailed models of these lenses in order to better understand dark matter and dark energy, and measure the expansion rate of the universe (H0).
-To this end, we developed a fast GPU-accelerated lens modeling code (the fastest in the world! https://ui.adsabs.harvard.edu/abs/2022ApJ...935...49G/abstract) and have apply it to our systems with Hubble images (first ever in the world; one paper in internal review, and more to come!).
-DESI (https://www.desi.lbl.gov/) is currently measuring redshifts for all 5000 of our lensing candidates (we already have spectra for 2000 systems in hand; one paper in internal review and more to come).
-Also, our paper (https://arxiv.org/abs/2408.10320) on this beautiful lensing system (with 7 background lensed sources!) has been accepted for publication -- we are now constructing a more detailed lens model using GIGA-Lens to measure cosmological parameters.
+To this end, we developed a fast GPU-accelerated lens modeling code (the fastest in the world! https://ui.adsabs.harvard.edu/abs/2022ApJ...935...49G/abstract) and have applied it to our systems with Hubble images (first ever in the world; one paper accepted by ApJ: https://arxiv.org/abs/2502.03455, and another submitted to ApJ: https://arxiv.org/abs/2512.07823).
+DESI is currently measuring redshifts for all of our lensing candidates (with spectra for 6000 systems already in hand, we submitted one paper, https://arxiv.org/abs/2509.18089, with another in internal review and more to come).
+Also, we have found an incredible lensing system with 13 (!) background lensed sources (https://iopscience.iop.org/article/10.3847/1538-4357/ad65d3; and see this APS article: https://physics.aps.org/articles/v17/148, and a Scientific American article: https://www.scientificamerican.com/article/epic-gravity-lens-lines-up-seven-galaxy-view/; note that at the time of this paper, we only detected 7 of the 13 sources) -- we have now constructed a more detailed lens model using GIGA-Lens and used it to measure cosmological parameters (paper to be submitted soon).

-The strong lensing team has also been highly successful in training undergraduate researchers (here's one example: https://www.nersc.gov/news-publications/nersc-news/nersc-center-news/2022/nersc-honors-early-career-researchers-with-2022-achievement-awards/).
-Approximately 20 URAP students have worked with us since 2019.
-Many of them are now in top Physics or Astrophysics PhD programs around the nation, some of whom continue to work with our team!
+The strong lensing team has also been highly successful in training undergraduate researchers (here's one example: https://www.hpcwire.com/off-the-wire/nersc-honors-early-career-researchers-with-2022-achievement-awards/; and also see: https://education.lbl.gov/outstanding-mentors-award/).
+Approximately 40 URAP students have worked with us since 2019.
+Many are co-authors or lead authors of papers published in ApJ.
+Well over half of them are in top Physics, Astrophysics, or CS grad/PhD programs around the world, some of whom continue to work with our team!

-Role: The student will focus on one or both of the following:
+Role: The student will focus on one or more of the following:

-1. Strong lens modeling using Hubble images on multiple GPUs.
+2. Strong lens modeling using Hubble images on multiple GPU nodes.
 This can lead to one or more publications on measuring the mass distribution of the lensing galaxies and/or measurements of cosmological parameters (characterizing properties of dark matter and dark energy) based on lens modeling results.

 Qualifications: Proficiency in Python coding a necessity.
-Experience with numpy/scipy/matplotlib/pandas and TensorFlow/JAX/PyTorch highly desirable, and background in ML/AI a plus.
+Experience with numpy/scipy/matplotlib/pandas and TensorFlow/JAX/PyTorch highly desirable, and background in AI/ML a plus.

 Preferred but not required (and the order is not so important):